chanzuckerberg/cellxgene-census/README.md

 [**CZ CELLxGENE Discover**](https://cellxgene.cziscience.com/)  is a free-to-use data portal hosting a growing corpus of more than **700 single-cell datasets** comprising about **50 million cells** from the major human and mouse tissues.
 The portal provides a set of visual tools to download and explore the data. **All data is [standardized](https://github.com/chanzuckerberg/single-cell-curation/tree/main/schema/3.0.0)** to include raw counts and a common vocabulary for gene and cell metadata.

-The **Cell Census** provides easy-to-use and efficient computational tooling to access, query, and analyze all RNA data from CZ CELLxGENE Discover.
+The **Cell Census** provides efficient computational tooling to access, query, and analyze all RNA data from CZ CELLxGENE Discover.
 Using a **new access paradigm of cell-based slicing and querying**, you can interact with the data through [TileDB-SOMA](https://github.com/single-cell-data/TileDB-SOMA), or obtain slices of the data in [AnnData](https://anndata.readthedocs.io/) or [Seurat](https://satijalab.org/seurat/) objects.

 Get started on using the Cell Census: